Graylog2/documentation/pages/ideas_explained.rst

 Architectural considerations
 ----------------------------

-The probably most successful log management software, Splunk, has the most advanced architecture on the market **because it was built for log management from the beginning**.
+Graylog has been successful in providing log management software **because it was built for log management from the beginning**.
 Software that stores and analyzes log data must have a very specific architecture to do it efficiently.
 It is more than just a database or a full text search engine because it has to deal with both text data and metrics data on a time axis.
 Searches are always bound to a time frame (relative or absolute) and only going back into the past because future log data has not been written yet. **A general purpose database or full text search engine that could